The Retirement “Life Portfolio”

-There are other rolls too!
+There are other roles, too!
 Some people think of 3 or 6 spokes in their life.
 All of those contribute to your total asset allocation, though some are more important than others.
-Let’s start with the basics, cash, and bonds, and then go to more “risky” assets.
+Let’s start with the basics, cash and bonds, and then go to more “risky” assets.

 You Build Your Day on Cash and Bonds

 You have “safer assets” today.